News and Information

 Members of Spokane Central Lions can find the most recent update of the club by-laws posted as a message in the members only area.
 Use your email as your user name and contact Lion John Wilson if you need to find out what the password is.
 It has not changed since it was first introduced some time ago.

 The most recent roster sent our by Lion Laura is available for download as a pdf in the members only section.
-Need access contact John Wilson.
+If you are a member and don't have access to the members only section contact Lion John Wilson, web master.

 Zone E-1 Newsletter